Physicslibrary/ARKit-Stereoscope-67P/README.md

 Blender 2.79b scales Rosetta.blend to 32m and exports as rosetta.obj.

-CSHP_DV_257_01_______00343.obj is scaled to 41km and exported as 67P.obj, and Cycles render bakes to texture 67P.png<br>
+CSHP_DV_257_01_______00343.obj is scaled to 41km and exported as 67P.obj, and Cycles render baked to texture 67P.png<br>

 https://www.blender.org/<br>

 This section assumes users are familiar with Blender (www.blender.org, YouTube, books) and shows some steps used in project.

-Open Rosetta.blend from [NASA 3D Resources](https://nasa3d.arc.nasa.gov/detail/eoss-rosetta) ("Download Rosetta.zip file - 4MB").
+Open Rosetta.blend from [NASA 3D Resources](https://nasa3d.arc.nasa.gov/detail/eoss-rosetta).
 Display wireframe, press key "a" , and join all meshes.

 <img src="blender1.png" width="640">